a cold drizzly day in early 1998 [long before the NSA

 constantly monitored the activities of all citizens [and] used such

 information to track political opponents."

-If you have read our articles, you know that
+If you have read our articles on

 America's leaders are using intrusive surveys, assessments, and classroom

 encounter groups to persuade children to divulge private information about

 their family's faith, values, disciplines, and church attendance.
 As in Nazi

 Germany, socialization, not academic learning, has become the primary goal of

 education.
 Children are learning the group thinking and socialist values

 needed for the envisioned 21st century communities and global workforce.